Office: Maryland Hall, Room 442

 Students who minor in the Department of Modern Languages and Literatures and study abroad must take half of their course requirements for the minor at Loyola.
 Upon their return from study abroad, all students with a Minor in French, German, or Spanish must take one 300-level course in the language of their major at Loyola.

 In Spanish, two or three 200-level courses and three or four 300-level courses are required.
 Minors studying abroad must take at least one SN300-level course after they return to Loyola.
-Minors must take SN201 and SN203 or SN217, two culture courses (SN301-310), and two literature or linguistics courses (SN320 or above).
+Minors must take SN201, SN203 or SN217, one culture course (SN301-310), and three literature or linguistics courses (SN320 or above).
 An ML course (any level) may be substituted for one of the SN300-level courses.

 In French, minors studying abroad during the academic year must take at least one FR300-level course after they return to Loyola.
 All minors are required to take one or more 300-level literature courses.